KPrince-coder/modern-portfolio/README.md

 Detailed schema information can be found in the `supabase/README.md` file.

+### Storage Buckets

+The application uses the following Supabase storage buckets for file uploads:

+- `profile`: For profile images and resume files
+- `projects`: For project thumbnails, gallery images, and videos
+- `blog`: For blog featured images, content images, and videos
+- `experience`: For company logos and institution logos
+- `seo`: For Open Graph images and site icons
+- `media`: For general media library assets (images, videos, documents)

+Detailed information about storage buckets can be found in the [docs/storage-buckets.md](docs/storage-buckets.md) file.

 ## Content Management System (CMS)

 The portfolio includes a custom CMS for managing all content.
 The CMS is accessible at `/admin` and requires authentication.